-- To find out if an open circuit fault has occurred on a detector zone: - Remove the panel's lid using the Torx key provided and press the ACCESS LEVEL THREE FUNCTIONS button on the Main Control PCB to gain access to the panel's engineer functions (see below).
+- To find out if a head out fault has occurred on a zone circuit: - 1.
+Remove the panel's lid using the Torx key provided and press the ACCESS LEVEL THREE FUNCTIONS button on the Main Control PCB to gain access to the panel's engineer functions (see below).

-- 2. Continue pressing the ACCESS LEVEL THREE FUNCTIONS button until the OPEN CIRCUIT light pulses.
-Any existing Zone Fault lights are suppressed and the zone light(s) for any zone(s) with an open circuit fault are illuminated, e.g. if the wiring on zone 6 is broken, zone 6's Fault light will be lit. - To find out if a short circuit fault has occurred on a detector zone: - 1.
+- 2. Continue pressing the ACCESS LEVEL THREE FUNCTIONS button until HEAD OUT light pulses.
+Any existing Zone Fault lights are suppressed and the zone light(s) for any zone(s) with a head out fault are illuminated, e.g. if a detector head has been removed on zone 2, then Zone 2's Fault light will be lit. - To find out if an open circuit fault has occurred on a zone circuit: - 1.
+Follow steps 1 and 2 outlined above until the OPEN CIRCUIT light pulses. - 2.
+Any existing Zone Fault lights are suppressed and the zone light(s) for any zone(s) with an open circuit fault are illuminated, e.g. if the wiring on zone 6 is broken, then Zone 6's Fault light will be lit. - To find out if a short circuit fault has occurred on a zone circuit: - 1.
 Follow steps 1 and 2 detailed above until the SHORT CIRCUIT light pulses. - 2.
-Any existing Zone Fault lights are suppressed and the zone light(s) for any zone (s) that have a short circuit fault are illuminated, e.g. if the wiring on zone 4 has been shorted, zone 4's Fault light will be lit.
+Any existing Zone Fault lights are suppressed and the zone light(s) for any zone (s) that have a short circuit fault are illuminated, e.g. if the wiring on zone 4 has been shorted, then Zone 4's Fault light will be lit.